liamca/excel-search-app/README.md

 ## Create the Search Interface

-Now that we have retrieved the facets, we will create a worksheet that allows us to do full text search and to leverage these facets to refine the search results.
+Now that we have retrieved the facets, we will create a workbook that allows us to do full text search and to leverage these facets to refine the search results.

-Right click and rename the worksheet "Sheet1" to "Search" and drag it to the left so it is the first worksheet of the workbook.
+Right click and rename the workbook "Sheet1" to "Search" and drag it to the left so it is the first workbook of the workbook.

 ### Create the filters and name them
-In the Search worksheet add the following text into cells A1, A2 and A3
+In the Search workbook add the following text into cells A1, A2 and A3

 ```
 Search Query